seewoo5/seewoo5.github.io/_posts/2026-09-12-openai-sphere-packing-digest-part2.md

 The first bound allows $r=0$; the contour bound is stated only for $r>0$.
 The extra `hmargin` assumption says that $b(a)\ge0$ on the short interval, so the designated negative weight really is nonpositive.
 All these parameter conditions hold for sufficiently small positive $\varepsilon$.

 The final implication is now elementary: the finite sum is greater than $e^{-y}/2$, while the real part of the normalized remainder is greater than $-e^{-y}/2$.
 Their sum is positive.
-Lean packages this as follows:

 ```lean
 -- The two strict relative errors below 1/2 imply f₊(r) > 0.